squaregear/Collins/docs/syntax.md

 There are a few other variables available to your messages handlers. `ident` is the identifier of this instance. `from_module` and `from_ident` identify which instance of which module sent the message.

-The `msg` message handler syntax is actually just a shorthand for function.
+The `msg` message handler syntax is actually just a shorthand for a function.
 Each message handler is compiled as a function called Receive like this:

     Receive(state, my_pattern, ident, from_module, from_ident)